 If there are problems with a leg ulcer healing, this is usually because there are problems with the blood return from the leg to the heart.

-If there is a good blood supply to the legs, then your healthcare professional should offer compression therapy to improve the blood return.
+If there is a good blood supply to the legs, then you should offer compression therapy to improve the blood return.

-Compression can be a little uncomfortable when you first start treatment but should not cause you any pain.
+Compression can be a little uncomfortable when the treatment is first started but should not cause your patient any pain.
 Any discomfort should reduce as the swelling goes down.
-If you do experience discomfort, talk to your healthcare professional and they will suggest ways to reduce the discomfort.
+If your patient does experience discomfort, encourage them to talk to you so you can suggest ways to reduce the discomfort.

 Compression bandaging application videos